odavalos/2021_JGI_Project/README.md

-      -h, --help            show this help message and exit --fna FNA             Input fasta file or path to the file --db DB               Database file or path to database --threads THREADS, -t THREADS
+      -h, --help            show this help message and exit --fna FNA             Input fasta file or path to the file --db DB               Database file or path to database --meta_db META_DB     Database metadata file used for the reference class, please use csv files --threads THREADS, -t THREADS
                             Number of CPU threads; used for diamond.